 11. Provide Shopify consulting services

-If you’ve built a lot of stores from scratch with Shopify in the past, you could consider offering consulting services to businesses looking to start a Shopify store.
-This can include helping with setup, content creationg, design, and marketing.
+If you’ve built a lot of stores from scratch with Shopify in the past, you could consider offering consulting services to businesses looking to create one.

 12. Offer Shopify store maintenance

-So long as you’re very familiar with the Shopify platform (including its technical aspects), you can offer website maintenance services for Shopify stores, including product updates, backups, and security checks.
+So long as you’re very familiar with the Shopify platform (including its technical aspects), you can offer website maintenance services for Shopify stores.
+These can include product updates, backups, and security checks.

 13. Provide shipping and fulfillment services